cscart/docs/en/user_guide/addons/seo/seo_not_work.rst

   #.
 Save the file.

   #.
-Try opening your storefront (the URL should be *http://www.your_domain.com/your_cscart_directory/* where replace *your_domain.com* with the name of your domain, *your_cscart_directory* with the name of the directory where CS-Cart is installed on your server).
+Open your storefront (the URL should be *http://www.your_domain.com/your_cscart_directory/*; replace *your_domain.com* with the name of your domain, then replace *your_cscart_directory* with the name of the directory on your server where CS-Cart is installed).
 If you see the **store closed** page, it means that commands in **.htaccess** files are supported on your server.
 If you do not see this page, contact your server administrator.

 * SEO uses the **mod_rewrite** Apache module of your server.
 Check whether this module is installed on the server: